dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/latest-version.md

 For a non-versioned model (no `versions` list), `latest_version` has no value.

-If `latest_version` is not specified for a versioned model, `latest_version` defaults to the largest
+If `latest_version` is not specified for a versioned model, `latest_version` defaults to the largest.

 ## Example